Logius-standaarden/API-Design-Rules/The Design Rules v1.0.md

       <tr>
         <td><code>POST</code></td>
         <td>Create</td>
         <td>Create a subresource as part of a collection resource.
 This operation is not relevant for singular resources.
-This method can also be used for <a href="#operations">exceptional cases</a>.</td>
+This method can also be used for <a href="#api-10">exceptional cases</a>.</td>
       </tr>
       <tr>
         <td><code>PUT</code></td>